SAI.TECH Announces Appointment - GuruFocus.com

-SINGAPORE, April 21, 2023 (GLOBE NEWSWIRE) -- Today, SAI.TECH Global Corporation ("SAI.TECH" OR "SAI," SAI), a Sustainable Bitverse Operator announced its recent appointments of Harry Sun to be Chief Technology Officer (CTO) and Tao Wu to be Chief Operating Officer (COO) of SAI.TECH's new Product Line ULTIAAS.
+SINGAPORE, April 21, 2023 (GLOBE NEWSWIRE) -- SAI.TECH Global Corporation ("SAI.TECH" OR "SAI" or the "Company", SAI), a Sustainable Bitverse Operator announced the appointment of Adrian Xia to be the AI and Data Center Technical consultant of SAI.TECH's HPC business line, to be responsible for developing hardware system architecture for AI and LLM as well as GPU clusters enabled with ULTIAAS's liquid cooling and waste heat utilization technology.

-Harry Sun is equipped with 15 years experience in datacenter cooling technology Research & Development and project management.
-Prior to joining SAI.TECH, Mr Sun served as R&D Director in charge of liquid cooling technology and product development at two world leading Bitcoin mining companies, Bitdeer and BITMAIN.
-Before Bitdeer and BITMAIN, Mr Sun was employed a decade by VNET, a leading cyberspace infrastructure service provider and carrier-neutral data center service provider, as R&D Director and General Manager.
+Mr Xia served at Intel Corporation for 15 years and held the position of Platform thermal architect and technical Lead under Data Center and AI group, where he focused on the high performance computing product line, led to defining AI system architecture, thermal solutions for new platforms and enabling new cooling technology with CSP customers.
+Before Intel, Mr Xia was staff engineer at Lenovo Group Ltd responsible for thermal design and implementation of HPC products.
+Adrian Xia will be responsible for providing professional consultation for SAI.TECH, helping with the strategic development of the software and hardware of the HPC and AI industry.

-Mr Sun will be responsible for the whole research and development of ULTIAAS products through design to testing stage, especially in customizing liquid cooling of PCB and applying waste heat recovery techniques on ULTIAAS products while optimizing its procedure to improve performance.
-Mr Sun's primary role as CTO of ULTIAAS product line will be to help build a professional and efficient R&D team to bring the market a series of evolutionary bitcoin mining products with his years of management and technical background.
+Adrian Xia will be responsible for providing professional consultation for SAI.TECH's HPC product line, specializing in the AI computing system architecture for large language models training purpose as well as liquid cooling and waste heat utilization technology of GPU clusters.
+Adrian Xia will be guiding the design of the whole business model and technical path to achieve sustainable energy for AI computing industry.
+More importantly, Mr Xia will work closely and build good relationships with government sectors and large enterprises like national development and reform commission and national energy administration.

 About SAI.TECH